eickler/microinsight/README.md

 Note: The latter depends on the `max_allowed_packet` size of the database.
 If you get an error related to packet size, reduce the chunk size.

+## Monitoring

+There is a "/health" (incl.
+CPU and memory statistics) and a "/metrics" endpoint (web server statistics in Prometheus format).

 ## Fine print